1st January 1968

 SOUNDS INCORPORATED

 The booking of this band was quite a coup for the Sydenham Community Centre though the venture proved to be sadly short-lived.
 Sounds Incorporated were yet another band who had previous having played The Town Hall on the 2nd September 1963.
-The archetypal 60’s instrumental beat band, despite their brilliant musicianship, one wonders what material would have been in their repertoire circa 1968 and whether they had become just a little passe.
+The archetypal 60’s instrumental beat band, despite their brilliant musicianship one wonders what material would have been in their repertoire circa 1968 and whether they had become just a little passe.
 It’s certainly fair to say that their best days were behind them.
 What turned out to be their final single had been released in 1967 and their last album for a major record label appeared the year before.
-Instrumental bands were all the rage during the early to mid 60’s but despite Sounds Incorporated being the pick of the bunch it was a format that was never going to last, consequently their performance at this gig would probably have been regarded as a little old fashioned and out of date.
+Instrumental bands were all the rage during the early to mid 60’s but despite Sounds Incorporated being the pick of the bunch it was a format that was never going to last, consequently their performance at the Sydenham Rave would probably have been regarded as a little old fashioned and out of date.
+Maybe that explains the poor attendance figures…

 28th May 1968